Theme One Intro

 "It's hard to think of anything more inherent in embodying the characteristics of enterprise writ large."

-"I really do consider systems thinking as an essential part of my own portfolio as a design leader."
+"Systems thinking is an essential part of my own portfolio or playbook as a design leader."

 "What does it mean to bring a systems lens to a complex problem within the enterprise?"

-"We want to ensure that there is this kind of continuity of conversation that engages the themes."
+"We want to ensure that there is continuity of a conversation that engages the themes and various perspectives."

 "There are certain hushed reverberations ringing through systems thinking."

-"We will connect design thinking approaches to systems thinking with Cheryl's talk."
+"Cheryl will connect design thinking approaches to systems thinking, laying down foundational concepts."

-"Paul will help us go a little meta in understanding systems and the 21st-century organization."
+"Paul will help us go a little meta to parse what it means to think of systems shaping the 21st-century organization."

-"We encourage you to please continue engaging with the Slack channels."
+"We encourage you to continue engaging with Slack channels and offer your own thoughtful questions."

 More Videos